Undergraduate Degrees in Political Science

 Undergraduate Degree in Political Science Requirements

 While the specific requirements for the completion of a Political Science major differs at every institution, most call for students to take at least one class in each of the four major accepted subfields of Political Science: American Politics, Comparative Politics, Political Theory, and International Relations.
 However, some schools, such as University of Southern California, swap Political Thought and Law and Public Policy subfields for Political Theory and International Relations.
-Other schools, like Northwestern University, additionally require the Political Science major to take classes in related Liberal Arts disciplines such as Economics, Global Health, and Psychology to support their PoliSci study.
+Other schools, like Northwestern University, additionally require the Political Science major to take classes in related Liberal Arts disciplines such as Economics, Global Health, and Economics to support their PoliSci study.
 Make sure to check out the Political Science department website for the school of your choice to get familiar with their specific requirements.

 Undergraduate Degree in Political Science Course Offerings

 Different universities have different course offerings; however, most differentiate between courses for their lower division students (freshman and sophomores) and their upper division students (juniors and seniors).
 Lower division classes, usually 100 and 200 level classes, are introductory courses: "Introduction to Comparative Politics" at Columbia University, "Theory and Practice of American Democracy" at University of Southern California, and "World Politics" at University of California Los Angeles.
 These courses are designed to familiarize students with the basic concepts of politics and political thought.
 The upper division curriculum expands upon these basic political concepts, which is why many schools use the lower division courses as prerequisites for the higher-level classes.